 - You’ve merged or acquired.

-Regardless of the reason, it’s important to know this—and communicate it to your team so that everyone understands why they’re working toward this goal.
+Regardless of the reason, it’s important to know exactly what it is—and communicate it to your team so that everyone understands why they’re working toward this goal.

 2) Buy-In from Key Stakeholders

 A rebrand takes a ton of time and resources.
-To do it completely and effectively, you need everyone to be on board, from the high-level decision makers (and budget-keepers) to your logo designer.
+To do it completely and effectively, you need everyone to be on board, from the budget-keepers, to the decision-makers, to the designers.

 To save headaches, get buy-in before you start the rebrand and at every stage of the process.
 (Trust us, there’s nothing more frustrating than going back to square one because someone was left out of discussions.)
 Save yourself the trouble and build approvals into your timeline.